Homeschooling High School with College in Mind - It's Not That Hard

 Then we hung out at the local county park, and my daughter decided to pose for a picture.

-After helping my homeschooled high schooler get into each of the colleges she applied to, I wrote this guide:
+After helping my homeschooled high schooler get into each of the colleges she applied to, we wrote this guide:

-For more helpful thoughts on making your college choice for homeschoolers from Vicki at 7 Sisters Homeschool, I invite you to click below:
+For more helpful thoughts on making your college choice for homeschoolers from Vicki at 7 Sisters Homeschool, I invite you to click: How to Choose a College for Your Homeschool Graduates

 High School Essay Writing